macrozone/seminar_np/app/app.coffee.md

 ## 1 Advice bit

-What's the best yield if we had only 1 advice bit?
+What's the best gain if we had only 1 advice bit?

 Let's do an experiment where we have an oracle that gives us one bit: